WSN-2012/BPF/README.md

 WSN-General
 ===========

-A general BPS library to be used in any device.
+A general BPF library to be used in any device.